-Montenegro: Construction of second unit at TPP Pljevlja cost-effective in any variant4.
-September 2017. / SEE Energy News
+Montenegro: Construction of second unit at TPP Pljevlja cost-effective in any variant, SEE Energy News

 Due to critical and falsely allegations made by several individuals and NGOs regarding the project for the construction of second unit at coalfired thermal power plant Pljevlja, Montenegrin power utility EPCG once again emphasized that the existing state of the electricity sector can undoubtedly be developed through the economically and environmentally justified use of coal and electricity production in the Pljevlja area.